one-more-dev/task-list/README.md

 # task-list
-MICRO APPLICATION 5 - A simple web calendar, made with Vanilla (JS)
+MICRO APPLICATION 5 - A simple web task list, made with Vanilla (JS)

 A simple application to learn using the localstorage.

-Made from Zero within: 3h53
+Made from Zero in...
+3h53